aws/aws-lc/BUILDING.md

 fallbacks for those algorithms can additionally pass `-DMY_ASSEMBLER_IS_TOO_OLD_FOR_ADX_AVX2=1` to exclude that assembly as well.

+### Discarding unused code when linking statically

+AWS-LC compiles with `-ffunction-sections -fdata-sections` by default on non-FIPS builds with GCC or Clang, so a consumer that links `libcrypto.a` statically can discard the code it never calls:

+    cc main.c libcrypto.a -Wl,--gc-sections     # GNU ld, LLD
+    cc main.c libcrypto.a -Wl,-dead_strip       # Apple ld64

+This is worth doing: it can more than halve the linked result.
+Note that it makes `libcrypto.a` itself larger, since it gains many more section headers, so the archive's size is a misleading thing to measure.
+Pass `-DENABLE_FUNCTION_SECTIONS=0` to turn the flags off.

+Be aware that some APIs retain far more code than they appear to.
+Anything that parses a key or certificate (`EVP_parse_public_key`, `d2i_X509`) goes through a table of every supported key type, and so retains every key type's implementation, ML-KEM and ML-DSA included.
+Likewise `EVP_get_cipherbyname`, `EVP_get_digestbyname`, `OBJ_nid2sn` and `ERR_reason_error_string` each retain their whole lookup table.
+Prefer the direct accessors, such as `EVP_aes_256_gcm()` over a lookup by name, where you can.

 ## Excluding x86_64 assembly by instruction set

 Three CMake options exclude x86_64 assembly an older assembler cannot encode.